aeonSolutions/AeonLabs-WIFI-BLE-RFID-NFC-Desk-Contacless-Reader-Writer/README.md

 # AeonLabs-WIFI-BLE-RFID-NFC-Desk-Contacless-Reader-Writer
- This repo contains the KiCad files for the  AeonLabs WIFI BLE RFID NFC Desk Contacless Reader Writer.
+ This repo contains the KiCad files for the  AeonLabs WIFI BLE RFID NFC Desk Contactless Reader Writer.
 This PCB adds WiFi and BLE capabilities to a OEM RFID NFC reader.
- Features a RGB LED and a Buzzer and is designed to be mounted on existing commecial RFID NFC reader enclosures.
+ Features a RGB LED and a Buzzer and is designed to be mounted on existing commercial RFID NFC reader enclosures.

 ![](https://views.whatilearened.today/views/github/aeonSolutions/AeonLabs-WIFI-BLE-RFID-NFC-Desk-Contacless-Reader-Writer.svg)